HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_widget_prog_guide/Content/Appendix.md

 *   On Windows device browsers, focusSkin applied to the widgets CheckBox and RadioButton will work on click of text, but not on icon.
 *   For Browser widget, SPA platform supports BROWSER\_REQUEST\_METHOD\_GET option only.
 *   On SPA platform, <script> tag is not supported.
-*   To apply focusSkin for dynamically created or cloned widgets, assign focusSkin dynamically after adding the widget to the form hierarchy.{% highlight voltMx %}​​​​​formid.widgetid.focusSkin = "skinname";​
+*   To apply focusSkin for dynamically created or cloned widgets, assign focusSkin dynamically after adding the widget to the form hierarchy.{% highlight voltMx %}formid.widgetid.focusSkin = "skinname";
-    {% endhighlight %}​​​​​
+    {% endhighlight %}
 *   On SPA (iOS devices) platform, when accessibility is set for FlexContainer, the FlexContainer's child widgets will not be focused.
 Only the FlexContainer Widget will be focused.
 *   In SPA platform, only left, right, and center alignment options can be applied to the content.
 This limitation is applicable for all widgets.